ssvlabs/SIPs/sips/mev.md

 ### Configuration

-Operators who wish to propose blinded blocks must configure their node to do so, otherwise it would only propose standard blocks and reject QBFT proposals containing blinded blocks.
+Operators who wish to propose blinded blocks must configure their SSV node to do so, otherwise it would only propose standard blocks and reject QBFT proposals containing blinded blocks.

 Therefore, validators should solely select operators with matching configuration, otherwise consensus might be unreachable.